AroushSyed2105/PlateMate_/accessibility-report.md

 ***
 ### Size and Space for Approach and Use

-- This principle is not relevant to our program as it is a digital product, it is already accessible for any user regardless of mobility or size.
+- This principle is not relevant to our program as it is a digital product, it is already accessible for any type of user regardless of mobility or size.
 ***
 Our program is primarily targeted towards a health conscious audience, particularly those who would benefit from convenient